Couple during couple therapy session sitting on the couch in front of therapist

 Child and adolescent psychotherapy

-Child and adolescent psychotherapy is the type of psychotherapy in which the client is the child or adolescent.
+Child and adolescent psychotherapy is the type of psychotherapy in which the client is a child or adolescent.
 Both parents (if both alive) or the tutor must consent for psychotherapy, otherwise the child cannot go in therapy.
 The parent is also involved in the child psychotherapy process by participating in monthly sessions about the progress of the treatment or other issues.
 Sometimes child psychotherapy can turn into family psychotherapy if necessary.
 Therefore, as a parent be prepared to participate in your child’s treatment.

 Psychotherapy for children and adolescents is useful for numerous issues, for example: